Smonman/lightremote/README.md

 # lightremote
-A primitive remote control for your computer that operates through changes of brightness
+A simple remote control that operates through changes of brightness.

 ## What do I need?
 * a webcam